 How Does Programmatic Advertising Work?

-1. Programmatic ads connect the publishers – those with websites with ad space and inventory to sell – and advertisers who need to buy that ad space to promote their brand.
+- Connecting publishers and advertisers: Programmatic ads link publishers (those with ad space to sell) with advertisers (those looking to buy that ad space to promote their brand).

-2. When the advertiser is willing to launch a digital campaign, it contacts the programmatic ad agency or trading desk.
-The agency has a demand-side platform (DSP) to automate the ad impressions buying process to meet the campaign's goals.
+- Contacting the ad agency: When an advertiser wants to launch a digital campaign, they contact a programmatic ad agency or trading desk.
+This agency uses a demand-side platform (DSP) to automate the buying of ad impressions to meet the campaign's goals.

-3. The DSP enables advertisers and their agencies to purchase inventory from several publishers.
-The platform ensures that the ads target the right audience using a data management platform (DMP) that manages the audience data.
-This data considers various factors, such as location, user behavior, demographics, and online activity, to target the right audience.
+- Media buying: The DSP allows advertisers to purchase ad space from multiple publishers.
+It uses a data management platform (DMP) to manage audience data, such as location, user behavior, demographics, and online activity, to ensure the ads reach the right people.

-4. When one of these right audiences lands on the publisher's website, the website sends an ad request to the supply-side platform (SSP).
-The publisher uses this platform to sell ads to maximize the value of an impression the publisher receives.
-The SSP connects with the DSP and runs an auction among the buyers.
+- Ad auction activation: When a user lands on a publisher's website, the website sends an ad request to the supply-side platform (SSP).
+This helps the publisher sell ad space and connects with the DSP to run an auction among potential buyers.

-5. The DSP uses the received data to evaluate the ad and match it with its data and target parameters.
-The bidding price of the first impression is then decided.
+- Ad bidding process: The DSP uses the received data to evaluate and match the ads with its target parameters.
+The bidding price of the first impression is then decided in real time.
 This process is held within the SSP and is referred to as real-time bidding.

-6. Once the impression is sold, it is sent for display on the publisher's website.
-The process repeats every time a user lands on the website.
-The entire bidding process takes just 100 milliseconds to complete.
+- Ad placement: Once the impression is sold, the ad is sent for display on the publisher's website.
+The entire bidding process takes just 100 milliseconds to complete and repeats every time a user lands on the website.

 4 Types of Programmatic Advertising